Frequently Asked Questions

 Can I use the Local Studies Library in Cheltenham?

 We also have lots of online resources on the Virtual Reference Library, including Ancestry, which you can access as part of your library membership.
 Some of these services you can access from home using your Library card number and pin.
-For more information please see the following web page:

 Can I join the library?